-PD Days
+PD Days for OTS and LTOs

-For Daily OTs PD day activities are optional and unpaid.
+For daily OTs PD day activities are optional and unpaid.
+The OTBU does organize two PD days-one in November and one in February.
 LTOs are expected to be with their schools PD activity.
 PD days do not interrupt a LTO.